 A histogram is a graphical representation of the pixels exposed in your image.
-The left side represents shadow/black; Right side represents highlights/white, and middle part represents mid-tones/grey.
+The left side represents shadow/black; the Right side represents highlights/white, and the middle part represents mid-tones/grey.

 Every photo has a histogram.
-Check one of your photo’s histogram and see the left side that represents shadow/black.
-If the histogram is shifted to the left, that means your photo probably too dark or even black.
+Check one of your photo’s histograms and see the left side that represents shadow/black.
+If the histogram is shifted to the left, that means your photo is probably too dark or even black.

-As you can see, the histogram only peak on the left side (looks like a line).
-This means there is soo little variety of tone and the photo mostly black.
+As you can see, the histogram only peaks on the left side (looks like a line).
+This means there is soo little variety of tone and the photo is mostly black.
 You must avoid taking a photo with this kind of histogram.

 Try to take a photo of normal exposure and check the histogram.
 Try to achieve a photo with a histogram that looks evenly distributed.

-I like to say if you rely on post-processing to fix the black photo, that mean you desperate.
+I like to say if you rely on post-processing to fix the black photo, that means you are desperate.

-Check out this photo below and its post-processing:
+Check out this raw photo and the photo the exposure is increased in post-processing:

-The black histogram you saw previously belong to this photo.
+The black histogram you saw previously belongs to this photo.

 But seriously.
 Do you actually want that as your photo?
 Full of grain, noise, and such.

-That’s why I said you desperate if you rely on post-processing.
+That’s why I said you are desperate if you rely on post-processing.